kbraaten-va/posts/dynamic-components-pt-1.md

 When compiling, Angular doesn't include components that aren't referenced by their `selector` in the templates.
 So even though our `GreetingComponent` was declared, Angular was saving on bundle size by ignoring it since it didn't think it was in use.

 Declaring a component as an entry component essentially tells Angular, somewhere in our code we will be using this component so please include it for us.
-Angular will also create us `ComponentFactory` and store it in the `ComponentFactoryResolver` to allow us to programatically create them.
+Angular will also create a `ComponentFactory` and store it in the `ComponentFactoryResolver` allowing us to programatically create them.

 ### Summary